-- 18. Section 11A(5) of the FOI Act requires an agency to allow access to a conditionally exempt document unless, in the circumstances, access to the document at that time would, on balance, be contrary to the public interest. - 19.
-In determining whether to release the conditionally exempt material, I considered the Guidelines, together with a range of factors that favour access to a document set out in section 11B(3) [public interest exemptions-factors favouring access] of the FOI Act.
+18. Section 11A(5) of the FOI Act requires an agency to allow access to a conditionally exempt document unless, in the circumstances, access to the document at that time would, on balance, be contrary to the public interest.

+19. In determining whether to release the document, I considered the Guidelines, together with a range of factors that favour access to a document set out in section 11B(3) [public interest exemptions-factors favouring access] of the FOI Act.
 I had regard to whether giving access to the applicant at this time would, on balance, be contrary to public interest.
-Specifically I considered if disclosure of the documents would: - a) promote the objects of the FOI Act; - b) inform debate on a matter of public importance; or - c) promote effective oversight of public expenditure. - 20.
-I found that disclosure of this information would not increase public participation in the Defence process (section 3(2)(a) of the FOI Act), nor would it increase scrutiny or discussion of Defence activities (section 3(2)(b) of the FOI Act). - 21.
-Paragraph 6.22 of the Guidelines specifies a non-exhaustive list of public interest factors against disclosure.
-The factors I find particularly relevant to this request is that the release of this information could reasonably be expected to prejudice: - a) the competitive commercial activities of an agency; - b) an agency's ability to obtain similar information in the future; and - c) an agency's ability to obtain confidential information. - 22.
-On balance, I consider the benefit to the public from disclosure is outweighed by the benefit to the public from withholding the information.
+Specifically I considered if disclosure of the documents would:

+- a) promote the objects of the FOI Act; - b) inform debate on a matter of public importance; or - c) promote effective oversight of public expenditure.

+20. I found that disclosure of this information would not increase public participation in the Defence process (section 3(2)(a) of the FOI Act), nor would it increase scrutiny or discussion of Defence activities (section 3(2)(b) of the FOI Act).

+21. Paragraph 6.22 of the Guidelines specifies a non-exhaustive list of public interest factors against disclosure.
+The factors I find particularly relevant to this request is that the release of this information could reasonably be expected to prejudice:

+a) the competitive commercial activities of an agency;

+b) an agency's ability to obtain similar information in the future; and c) an agency's ability to obtain confidential information.

+22. On balance, I consider the benefit to the public from disclosure is outweighed by the benefit to the public from withholding the information.
 In particular, I consider the release of the business information of third parties could reasonably be expected to prejudice the operations of an agency.
-I also consider that release of material which contributes to a live process could reasonably be expected to prejudice the outcome of that process.
-I consider that the public interest is better served in this case by maintaining the confidentiality of the business information provided to the Commonwealth.
+I also consider that release of material which contributes to a study which was provided exclusively to test a hypothesis that may become the basis for a further study could reasonably be expected to prejudice the outcome of such processes.
+I consider that the public interest is better served in this case by maintaining the confidentiality of the operational and business information provided.

-- 23. It is for those reasons that I find that the public interest factors against disclosure outweigh the factors for disclosure and I deem the information exempt under section 47G of the FOI Act. - 24.
-None of the factors listed in section 11B(4) of the FOI Act were taken into account when making my decision.
+23. It is for those reasons that I find that the public interest factors against disclosure outweigh the factors for disclosure and I deem the information exempt under sections 47E and 47G of the FOI Act.

+24. None of the factors listed in section 11B(4) of the FOI Act were taken into account when making my decision.